aalowlevel/typestate-builder/README.md

 println!("Created person: {:?}", person);
 ```

-In this example, the Person struct uses the `TypestateBuilder` derive macro to create a builder.
+In this example, the `Person` struct uses the `TypestateBuilder` derive macro to create a `builder`.
 Each field can be set in a fluent interface style, and the build method assembles the `Person` instance once all required fields have been set.

 ## How It Works